 Perhaps a polygraph examination, if the client passes with flying colors, may help pretrial in negotiating their case with the prosecutor.
 I think at that point, the prosecutor’s curiosity will only increase as to other persons who reside at or have visited this resident, and maybe by submitting to a polygraph examination and professing our innocence, we have to prepare family, friends, loved ones, acquaintances, and anyone else who’s been in the home to be subject to scrutiny and investigation.

 Interviewer: Intense stuff.
 Would these cases always end up going to a jury trial?

-If the evidence is going to be admissible, and if the evidence depicts really troublesome images, there must be a very strong back defense as to that specific defendant – that person accessing and downloading the images – in order to justify taking a case like that to trial.
+If the evidence is going to be admissible, and if the evidence depicts really troublesome images, there must be strong evidence available as to that specific defendant addressing knowledge and intent in order to justify taking a case like that to trial.
 I think that, by and large, most of these cases will be resolved or negotiated prior to trial.

 Witnesses at Trial

 Interviewer: If it were to go to trial, what witnesses are going to be utilized for that?

 Paul Cramm: Clearly, we’ll want to call our independent examiner from Envista Digital Forensics to testify.
 Clearly the prosecution will present a technician from their regional forensics computer lab.
 That person will also testify.
 The case agent will testify to any observations, discussions, and statements made during execution of the search warrant used to seize the equipment.
 If we have the client who professes their innocence as to the actual access and downloads, it may be that the client takes the witness stand, looks the jurors in the eye, and tells them, “I don’t know who used my computer, but I assure you, I did not download these images.”
 That may be important, and it may be valuable.
 That’s something we’d have to decide on a case-by-case basis.